 Of course, as you get more skilled with preparing plantains, you can dress them up to your fancy.
-The most important step of frying the plantains is waiting.
-They should turn a nice golden color on both sides before removing them from the oil.
+The most crucial step of frying the plantains is waiting.
+They should turn a beautiful golden color on both sides before removing them from the oil.

-Then, place the Jamaican fried plantains on paper towels so that the excess oil can be absorbed, leaving a nice and crispy exterior on the soft interior of the thin slices.
+Then, place the Jamaican fried plantains on paper towels so that the excess oil can be absorbed, leaving a pleasant and crispy exterior on the soft interior of the thin slices.

 Certain seasonings may suit your taste buds more than others.
 Regardless of the adjustments you may make, nothing can go wrong with a classic Jamaican fried plantains recipe.